embernet/sidekick/web_ui/public/sidekick_ai.md

 ## Prompt Engineer

-**What is Prompt Engineer?** Prompt Engineer is a tool that lets you create prompts by selecting from a library of prompt fragments.
+**What is Prompt Engineer?** Prompt Engineer is a tool that lets you create prompts by selecting from a library of prompt fragments or prompt templates including prompt templates you have created or others have created and shared.

 **How to access Prompt Engineer:** Click on the Prompt Engineer button, which is the spanner icon in the Sidekick toolbar.

 **Why use Prompt Engineer?** Prompt Engineer lets you create prompts by selecting from a library of prompt fragments.
 The library is broken down into categories of intent, detail, voice, perspective, and format.
 You will get responses from the AI that are better suited to your needs if you provide prompts that are well crafted.
-You can include criteria in your prompt about what you want to know, what format you want it in, how much detail, whether you want explanations or examples, and more.
+You can include criteria in your prompt templates about what you want to know, what format you want it in, how much detail, whether you want explanations or examples, and more.
 Think of the Prompt Engineer as containing a checklist of things to consider when crafting your prompt.

 ### Prompt Engineer Features

 - Click on the category name to expand or collapse the category of prompt fragment.
 - Click on the prompt fragment to add it to the prompt.
+- Clicking on a prompt template will open it in the Prompt Template Editor.
+From here you can copy it to the clipboard and use it in Chat or Note Writer.
+You can click the share button in the editor to share prompt templates with others.
+If you change the Scope of the Prompt Template Explorer to All, All Shared or Others' Shared, you can see prompt templates shared by others and use them in your Chat.

 ## Note